Getting to Know Your Neighborhood: Brookline Village

 147 Cypress St.

 Owner and chef Colleen Marnell-Suhanosky, a James Beard award–winning cookbook author, wants customers to feel at home in her restaurant, and the menu does just that.
-There are breakfast offerings like a variety of egg dishes, green hummus toast made with white beans and smashed swiss chard hummus, and other innovative dishes geared to health-conscious diners.
-Lunch items include fresh salads and home-style favorites like grilled cheese.
-Try the daily soup with an Italian tuna or Cuban-style braised pork sandwich made with bread baked on site.
+There are breakfast offerings, such as a variety of egg dishes, breakfast tacos—with turmeric, ginger, scrambled tofu, smashed black beans, cilantro salsa, and a Vermont corn tortilla—and other innovative dishes geared toward health-conscious diners.
+Lunch items include fresh salads and homestyle favorites like grilled cheese.
+Try the daily soup with an Italian chickpea or Cuban-style braised pork sandwich made with bread baked on site.
 The baked goods are delicious, as well.
 You can grab a seat at the counter or on the hot pink leatherette couch, an heirloom from the owner’s grandparents’ Italian restaurant in Minneapolis.

 Shambhala Meditation Center